Custom Development Environment

 script: ls -al

-If specifying an image cannot meet your requirements, you can write your own Dockerfile
+If specifying an image doesn't meet your requirements, you can write your own Dockerfile

 to customize the development environment.